Flat bi-Hamiltonian structures and invariant densities: Generic bi-Hamiltonian structures on odd-dimensional manifolds

-\begin{definition} A bihamiltonian structure $(\calP, \calQ)$ is \textit{flat} in the neighbourhood of $x_0$ if there exists a local coordinate system where both tensors $\calP$ and $\calQ$ have constant coefficients. \end{definition} \begin{remark} By Proposition \ref{canForm}, any flat generic bihamiltonian structure on $M^{2n+1}$ can be locally brought to the form
+\begin{definition} A bi-Hamiltonian structure $(\calP, \calQ)$ is \textit{flat} in a neighborhood of a point $z$ if there exists a chart around $z$ in which both tensors $\calP$ and $\calQ$ have constant coefficients. \end{definition} By Proposition \ref{canForm}, any flat generic bi-Hamiltonian structure on $M^{2n+1}$ can be locally brought to the form

-so there is only one generic bihamiltonian structure in each odd dimension, up to a local diffeomorphism. \end{remark} \begin{definition} A bihamiltonian structure $(\calP, \calQ)$ is \textit{unimodular} if there exists a volume form $\omega$ which is invariant with respect to both $\calP$ and $\calQ$. \end{definition} \begin{theorem}[Flatness criterion] Let $(\calP, \calQ)$ be a bihamiltonian structure on $M^{2n+1}$.
-Suppose that $(\calP, \calQ)$ is generic at $x_0 \in M^{2n+1}$.
-Then $(\calP, \calQ)$ is flat in the neighbourhood of $x_0$ if and only if it is locally unimodular. \end{theorem} The proof is based on the following lemma. \begin{lemma} Let $\calP$ be a Poisson tensor on an odd-dimensional manifold $M^{2n+1}$.
-Let also $\omega$ be a volume form which is invariant with respect to $\calP$.
-Consider the isomorphism